noodlewerk/NWPusher/README.md

     NWPusherResult connected = [pusher connectWithCertificateRef:certificate sandbox:YES];

-More variations on this approach are also available.
+More variations on this approach are available.
 Just take a look at the example project for the details.

 Note that the example code above uses `sandbox:YES`.
 This means it's using development certificates and pushes to development apps.
 To push to production apps, set sandbox to `NO`.